Park Yo-seb

 Park Yo-Seb (born December 3, 1980) is a South Korean football player who has played for FC Seoul, Gwangju Sangmu FC (Military service), Gangneung City FC in South Korea.

-He is now plying his trade with Singaporean side, Tampines Rovers FC in the S-League after his move to the Super Reds failed to materialised when the latter failed to gain admission into the S-League 2010.
+He was plying his trade with Singaporean side Tampines Rovers FC in the S-League after his move to the Super Reds failed to materialise when the latter failed to gain admission into the S-League 2010.